jbrache/vertex-ai-things/codelabs/training-psc-interface-proxy/README.md

 ## 9. Cleanup

-> [!WARNING]
+> [!NOTE]
-> Note: You can delete the PSC Network Attachment and subnet once the Vertex AI Pipeline has not been used for at least one hour.
+> **Note:** You can delete the PSC Network Attachment and subnet once the Vertex AI Pipeline has not been used for at least one hour.

 **Preferred method**
 ```bash